 In November 2020, the Alexandria City Council approved a permit that will allow the construction of a southwest access pavilion at Potomac Yard Metro station.
 This access point will be located at E. Glebe Road and Potomac Avenue.
 A $50 million grant from the state, part of the incentive package for enticing Amazon and Virginia Tech to locate their facilities there, will also fund the project.

-Completion of the Potomac Yard Metro station is expected by the spring of 2022.
+Completion of the Potomac Yard Metro station is expected by the fall of 2022.
 When completed, signage at the station will read “Potomac Yard-VT,” highlighting the university’s planned $1 billion tech campus nearby.

 The Bottom Line